The Road to Life and Progressive Rock. Part III

 We moved in temporarly with my Dads Sister and Brother-in-law in the San

 Fernando Valley in the beginning of Summer.
-A few months later
+A few months later we found an

 Apartment on Van Nuys Blvd. in Panorama City.